Skip to main content

 -----END RSA PRIVATE KEY-----

-• The certificate file should be PEM encoded and normally has a '.crt' or '.pem' extension.
+• The certificate file should be PEM encoded and normally has an '.crt' or '.pem' extension.
 It should look similar to this:

 -----BEGIN CERTIFICATE-----